microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 This class implements IInputClickHandler to handle the tap gesture.
 It increases the scale of the object when tapped.

+#### NavigationRotateResponder.cs
+This class implements INavigationHandler to handle the navigation gesture.
+It rotates the object left or right based on X movement.

 ### [Tests](https://github.com/Microsoft/HoloToolkit-Unity/tree/master/Assets/HoloToolkit-Tests/Input/Scenes)
 Tests related to the input features.
 To use the scene: